GDPR, the new EU regulation, has come to effect and it brought the requirements to build in a considerable amount of changes.

 Since the EU hasn't provided any clear and factual guidelines businesses can refer to in a standard way.
 Many aspects covered by GDPR will require a different approach from your part, where temporary uncertainty and trial and error workflows to implementing the new requirements might temporarily drive your future choices.

-As a result, you'll have to keep informed about the latest news and use cases about GDPR but also be ready to act fast into addressing what you ought to have to make your website or store GDPR-compliant.
+As a result, you should keep informed about the latest news and use cases about GDPR but also be ready to act fast into addressing what you ought to have to make your WordPress website or WooCommerce store GDPR-compliant.

-GDPR is an important piece of legislation that is going to shake (actually is already doing it) a lot of what the market knows and used to do in its day to day flow of transactions, communications, data gathering and so on.
+GDPR is an important piece of legislation that shook a lot of what the market knew and used to do in its day to day flow of transactions, communications, data gathering, and so on.